 This is a way to increase equity and increase growth without raising taxes and without pitting the rich against the poorBrian brooks

 Brooks knows how to deal with currencies.
 He checks them, to be precise.
 IS Comptroller of the Currency (OCC), at the head of an independent office within the United States Department of the Treasury which and supervises all national banks and savings institutions.

-That may be why, when exhibiting his idea at the Singapore Fintech Festival last week, he was “otherwise humble” stating “this should be the next Nobel Prize.
-This is a great idea. "
+That may be why, when exhibiting his idea at the Singapore Fintech Festival last week, he was "otherwise humble" by declaring "this should be the next Nobel Prize.
+It's a great idea."

-I put aside for a second this declaration that rarely arouses dislike in me, and I pass it off as "extremely enthusiastic".
+I put aside for a second this statement that rarely arouses dislike in me, and I pass it off as "exceedingly enthusiastic".
 Brooks compared the proposal's potential impact to that of Muhammad Yunus on microloan financing.
 Indeed, THAT IDEA earned Yunus a Nobel Prize in 1996 (albeit for Peace and not for economics).

 Where could one begin?

-Brooks thinks areas such as Afghanistan, Southeast Asia and Latin America would be excellent testing grounds for the "country coin".
+Brooks thinks areas such as Afghanistan, Southeast Asia and Latin America would be great testing grounds for the "country coin".

-A national currency for lifelong learning can have a big impact right there: what is needed, of course, is for regulators to "recognize this as an agile political approach to getting everyone a little richer together, which is what that the developing world should want, ”Brooks says.
+A national currency for lifelong learning can have a big impact right there: what is needed, of course, is for regulators to "recognize this as an agile policy approach to getting everyone a little richer together, which is what it is. that the developing world should want, "Brooks says.